BlogThe Rising Costs of Strata Living: What Australian Owners Need to Know in 2026

 The Compounding Effect of Deferred Maintenance

-Perhaps the most insidious cost driver is deferred maintenance — the practice of keeping levies artificially low by postponing necessary repairs.
+Perhaps the most insidious cost driver is deferred maintenance: the practice of keeping levies artificially low by postponing necessary repairs.

 When a committee delays painting by five years, that's five extra years of weather damage to surfaces, potentially turning a $200,000 paint job into a $350,000 remediation project.
 When waterproofing is ignored, water ingress can damage structural elements, turning a $50,000 membrane replacement into a $500,000 concrete remediation.

 Buildings that have consistently underfunded their capital works fund often face a painful reckoning: either a significant levy increase or a large special levy.
+For the cross-state explanation of why this long-term fund has so many names, and how to assess its adequacy regardless of what your jurisdiction calls it, see our sinking fund vs capital works fund explainer.

 What Committees Can Do